MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-actionable-errors.md

 ### Guidance for button labels for Fix-it actions

-To achieve consistency in the user experience of Fix-it actions, please consider following these guidelines for button labels:
+To achieve consistency in the user experience of Fix-it actions, consider following these guidelines for button labels:

 [!INCLUDE [fix-it-button-guidance](includes/include-fix-it-button-guidance.md)]

 ### Example (error dialog with a Fix-it action)

-The following AL code illustrates how to setup an error dialog with a Fix-it action.
+The following AL code illustrates how to set up an error dialog with a Fix-it action.

 ```AL
 var